 Your favorite sweater

-On every winter packing list, a sweater should be a high priority.
-We invested in proper wool sweaters, but good quality winter weather pays off in cold temperatures.
+On every winter holiday packing list, a sweater should be a high priority.
+We invested in proper wool sweaters, but good quality winter weather sweaters pay off in cold temperatures.

 A sweater serves as a mid layer, and a good warm one can be worn day in and day out.
 At night when your relaxing, or during the day when out on the town.
 Wool sweaters are my favorite because they are warm, stylish, and high quality.